 - What do you do with their contact information?

-Leads are leads.
-Some can certainly be better than others.
+Some leads/vendors can certainly be better than others, but leads are people.

 When they are looking to purchase.